ridgesai/abstract-agent-runner/README.md

 cd inference_gateway
 cp .env.example .env
 ```

-And add your Chutes API key to the `CHUTES_API_KEY` line in the `.env` file.
+Add your Chutes API key to the `CHUTES_API_KEY` line in the `.env` file.

 In a new terminal, run

 ```bash
 python main.py
 ```

 Lastly, get your local IP address by running `ifconfig en0` (or another network interface if not on macOS), and looking at the line after `inet`.
 This will be used for the `<gateway_url>` argument.
+Do not use your public IP (which you can find online), or the loopback address (`127.0.0.1`), or the all-interfaces address (`0.0.0.0`).
+It must be the local IP address, which is typically similar to `192.168.x.x` or `10.x.x.x` (you can look up private IP ranges to know what to look for).

 ## Usage